Maths at Tudor- 'From Strong Foundations'

 In time, higher-attaining children become less reliant on visual representation.
 What is important to note, is that studies prove that those children who draw diagrams (compared to those who do not) enjoy significantly more success.

-At the bottom of this page, feel free to download the presentation slides from our most recent parent information workshop which was delivered to parents in KS1 in Dec 2018.
+At the bottom of this page, feel free to download the presentation slides from an information workshop to parents in KS1.

 In the past, children looked on mathematics as a subject in which they would simply solve numerical or visual problems.
 Teachers would give the children potential methods to approach these but, on close inspection, it became increasingly clear that these were not always the most effective way both in terms of efficiency or understanding.